 Another way employers are using MERPs is paired with a group health plan, usually a high-deductible health plan.
 With this type of MERP, employers usually raise the deductible on the group plan and reimburse employees for the difference in the deductible.
 This effectively allows employers to self-insure a portion of their group insurance plan using pre-tax dollars which leads to big savings without any change in coverage.

 MERPs allow employers to only reimburse certain types of expenses.
-If an employer wants to offer a vision/dental plan without buying expensive insurance, they can offer a MERP to their employees that only reimburses for visions and/or dental expenses.
+If an employer wants to offer a vision or dental plan without buying expensive insurance, they can offer an MERP to their employees that only reimburses for vision and/or dental expenses.